bitpulse/spoofing-analytics/README.md

 - **Generates** trading signals with 55-85% confidence rates
 - **Generates** trading signals based on 5 proven strategies
 - **Alerts** via Telegram when opportunities arise
-- **Stores** all data in CSV format and InfluxDB for time-series analysis
+- **Stores** all data in InfluxDB for real-time time-series analysis

 ### Proven Results